qlik-oss/core-website/docs/tutorials/core.md

 A QIX Engine deployment must be configured with the URL that is used to call the License Service REST API.
-You can do this by providing the `LicenseServiceUrl` command switch to the engine in a docker-compose file in the services definition.
+You can do this by providing the `LicenseServiceUrl` command switch to the engine in the `docker-compose.yml` file in the services definition.

 ```yml
 version: "3.0"